One of the best career choices I’ve ever made was to learn how to start a blog (this blog).

 Want my Free Course: How to Build a Blog in 7 Days?

-Here’s a simple process I use for coming up with the specific posts I write for my own blog:
+Here’s a simple process I use for coming up with the specific blog post ideas I write for my own blog:

 - Brainstorm topics and terms and write them all down: Start by writing down as many ideas or keywords that you can.
 Aim for things you know your ideal audience would find valuable.
 What questions are they asking?
 Where do you have expertise and can help fill in the blanks?